 The Real Problem

-If you were raised in an environment that constantly demanded excellence, you are likely to place that same pressure, or more, on yourself.
-If you experienced harsh language or name-calling, you may internalize those voices and repeat them during moments of failure.
-If humor or criticism replaced healthy communication, you may normalize put-downs and negative self-talk in your own life.
+If you were raised in an environment that constantly demanded excellence, you’re likely to place that same kind of pressure on yourself, if not more.
+If you experience harsh language or name-calling, you may have internalized those voices and repeated it at moments of failure.
+If humor or criticism replaced healthy communication, you tend to normalize put-downs and negative self-talk in your own life.

 [Additional Read: Self-Care for Women Entrepreneurs: Strategies to Boost Success and Well-Being]